-It is anticipated that the Acadian Diversified Alpha UCITS will have 250 per cent long exposure and 100 per cent short exposure.
+It is anticipated that the Acadian Diversified Alpha UCITS will have 320 per cent long exposure and 130 per cent short exposure.
 Short exposure will only be gained through the use of financial derivative instruments.
 It is possible that the Fund may be subject to higher exposure levels from time to time.
 The anticipated range of long and short exposure is calculated on a gross basis.
-The 250 per cent long exposure is derived using all fund holdings including cash and treasury bill positioning within the long exposure and therefore the Fund will only have a gross long exposure of 150% through the use of derivatives.
+The 320 per cent long exposure is derived using all fund holdings including cash, treasury bill positioning, and passive foreign exchange hedges.
+The gross long exposure of 320 per cent is comprised of 150 per cent exposure to equity with the remaining exposure in cash, treasury bill positioning, and passive foreign exchange hedges.
+Gross short equity exposure is expected to be 100 per cent with the remaining short exposure derived from passive foreign exchange hedges.